Yomguithereal/mnemonist/vp-tree.md

 ### #.neighbors

-Return all the neighbors of the given query for the given range.
+Return all the neighbors of the given query for the given radius.
+Note that the resulting array will not be ordered.

 ```js
 var words = [